jsavinc/CHASe-outside-safe-haven/README.md

 We compiled three lists of codes:

-1. the list of codes suggestive of neglect were cross-mapped from ICD-9-CM to ICD-9 and ICD-10 from the codes published by Schnitzer, et al. (2011) [[4]](#4);
+1. a list of codes suggestive of neglect were cross-mapped from ICD-9-CM to ICD-9 and ICD-10 from the codes published by Schnitzer, et al. (2011) [[4]](#4);
 2. a list of codes that were Maltreatment- or Violence-Related (MVR) - these were compiled from codes used in González-Izquierdo, et al. (2010) [[2]](#2), Gilbert, et al. (2012, supplementary files) [[3]](#3), and Schnitzer, et al. (2004) [[5]](#5).
 3. a cross-mapping of mental-health related ICD codes from ICD-9-CM and ICD-10-CM to ICD-9 and ICD-10, from the Clinical Classifications Software (CCS) published by AHRQ [[6]](#6)

 # Using the codes

-All of the codes used in the project can be found in the `/processed_ICD_codes/` directory.
+All of the codes produced for this project can be found in the [`/processed_ICD_codes/`](/processed_ICD_codes) sub-directory of this repository.
 There are several files, the most useful of which are probably the cross-mapped codes:

 ## "Schnitzer" codes (indicative of maltreatment)